Klortho/jatsdoc/README.md

 ## See also

 * [GitHub Klortho/JatsTagLibrary](https://github.com/Klortho/JatsTagLibrary) -
-  This will be the source of the *content* for the documentation.
+  This is be the source of the *content* for the JATS Tag Library documentation (linked to above).

 ## Credits and license